ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 ## Tree Diagram

-A simplified graphical representation of the data model is used in {{ni-tree}} of this document.
+A simplified graphical representation of the data model is used in {{tree}} of this document.
 The meaning of the symbols in this diagram is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names